KuntalDanech/scaleracademy-twitter-backend-java-wiki/How-to-Contribute.md

     ```
 * Create a Pull Request from our repo on GitHub.

-## Setting up the Development Enviornment using [Eclipse (Java EE)](https://www.eclipse.org/downloads/packages/release/2020-09/r/eclipse-ide-enterprise-java-developers) or [STS](https://spring.io/tools)
+## Setting up the Development Environment using [Eclipse (Java EE)](https://www.eclipse.org/downloads/packages/release/2020-09/r/eclipse-ide-enterprise-java-developers) or [STS](https://spring.io/tools)

 > - You can always use your favourite IDE like [IntelliJ IDEA](https://www.jetbrains.com/idea/) or [VS Code](https://code.visualstudio.com/)
 > - Please check that the [JAVA_HOME](https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html) environment variable is set up using [JDK 11](https://adoptopenjdk.net/) to ensure optimal results.